SystangoTechnologies/Crashalert/README.md

     ```java
     public class MainActivity extends ReactActivity {

-    public static Activity activity; // <---- and This!
+    public static Activity activity; // <----  This!

         /**
         * Returns the name of the main component registered from JavaScript.